Ground Sage Uses: Adding Flavor and Health Benefits

 What are the culinary applications of ground sage?

-Ground sage is a versatile herb that adds a distinct flavor to many dishes, including meat, poultry, stuffing, and soups.
-It pairs well with other herbs like thyme, rosemary, and oregano.
+Ground sage adds a distinct flavor to meat, poultry, stuffing, and soups.
+It pairs well with thyme, rosemary, and oregano.
+You can season roasted vegetables, potatoes, and bread with it.
+Many cooks include ground sage as an essential ingredient in Thanksgiving stuffing recipes.

 How can ground sage benefit the skin?